TICKET FAQS

 READ MORE »

-Our home is Escot Park between Exeter and Honiton, off the A30 near Fair mile EX11 1LU.
+Our home is Escot Park between Exeter and Honiton, off the A30 near Fairmile.
 The festival and routes for entry are clearly signed.
 Go to the Travel page for all info about how to get to us.

 Q What time do the gates open and close?